Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 So, I made a simple Vermouth Cassis - a cocktail where the name kind of makes the ingredients obvious.
 Build in a glass over ice:

-- 3oz dry French vermouth
+- 3 oz dry French vermouth
-- 0.75oz creme de cassis
+- 0.75 oz creme de cassis
-- 3oz club soda
+- 3 oz club soda
 - garnish with cherries because why not?

 ![vermouth cassis](/images/2021-01-24-Covid-cocktails-5/vermouth-cassis.jpg)